traitecoevo/austraits/README.md

 ### Find a bug? 🐛

 Thank you for finding it!
-Head over to the `Issues` tab and let us know about it!
+Head over to the GitHub Issues tab and let us know about it!
 We will try to get to it as soon as we can!